-Trying to decide whether to sell your products on a Squarespace or Shopify site?
+Trying to decide whether to sell your products on a Squarespace vs Shopify site?

 Prefer to read instead of watch?
 Scroll down for the full scoop.

 If you’re trying to decide between Squarespace and Shopify, the first thing to think about is: